jackkdelaney/journeybook/README.md

 ## Getting started

-This is the Project Repoistory for Journey Book, Project P301
+This is the Project Repoistory for Journey Book, Project P301.

+### Xcode Cloud

+This project makes use of the CI/CD platform, Xcode Cloud.